godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

 Date: 2014-02-28 15:00
 Slug: the-performance-impact-of-vectorized-operations
 Author: Giovanni Lanzani
 Excerpt: Scripting language are often associated with being slow.
-As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data performance efficiency is always welcome.
+As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data, performance efficiency is always welcome.
 In this blog post we take a look at the impact of vectorized operations.
-As an example, we will create a Python script to check whether a postal code lies within a certain distance of a reference point and measure what is the difference when we use vectorization.
+As an example, we will create a Python script to check whether a postal code lies within a certain distance from a reference point and measure how what is the performance impact when we use vectorization.
 Template: article
 Latex:

 Scripting language are often associated with being slow.
-As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data performance efficiency is always welcome.
+As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data, performance efficiency is always welcome.
 In this blog post we take a look at the impact of vectorized operations.
-As an example, we will create a Python script to check whether a postal code lies within a certain distance of a reference point and measure what is the difference when we use vectorization.
+As an example, we will create a Python script to check whether a postal code lies within a certain distance from a reference point and measure how what is the performance impact when we use vectorization.

 Checking whether two points are within a certain distance, given their latitude and longitude, is usually very fast.
-You could ask yourself whether vectorization would help.
-The answer would be no, if you only do the check once.
+Vectorization wouldn't help much when doing the operation only once.
 But what if you repeat that operation hundred of thousands of times?
 In a C-world, that would also be very fast.
 In Python?
 Not so much!

 ### First things first: distance between two points

-As it would not make sense to improve the performance of a formula without knowing the formula, let me introduce you with the [Haversine formula][haversine]:
+As it would not make sense to improve the performance of a script without knowing what the script should do, let me introduce you with the [Haversine formula][haversine] to compute the distance between two points:

 $$
 d = 2 r \arcsin\left(\sqrt{\sin^2\left(\frac{\phi_2 - \phi_1}{2}\right) + \cos(\phi_1) \cos(\phi_2)\sin^2\left(\frac{\lambda_2 - \lambda_1}{2}\right)}\right)